Effie-Li/FFBP/tutorials/setting_up/installing_software.md

 ## Introduction

 In this class, we're going to use some special software, including [Python](https://www.python.org/), [TensorFlow](https://www.tensorflow.org/), [Jupyter Notebooks](http://jupyter.org/), and some custom software we've developed to make understanding neural networks easier.
 This document provides some (hopefully relatively painless) instructions for setting these things up.
+We highly recommend creating a [virtual environment](https://virtualenv.pypa.io/en/stable/) for the class software in order to prevent potential conflicts with whatever is already installed on your computer.

 ## Windows